thePlatform/thePlatform-video-manager/readme.txt

 = 1.4.0 =
-Added support to revoke/add files/publish existing media
+Added support to revoke/add files/publish existing media Added a button to reset plugin settings in the About page

 = 1.3.1 =
 Fixed an issue with the update method copying Basic Metadata settings incorrectly.